frostlang/frost/README.md

 ## About

-forst is a programming language with a focus on low-friction systems programming.
+frost is a programming language with a focus on low-friction systems programming.

 ## Example
 ```